tinganho/balanced-storage/README.md

 Add methods: Adds 1 elements.
 Sub methods: Subtracts the added element.
 ```
-And let it be our definitions for our add-sub methods for our case.
-It is upto a programming language implementor to decide the range.
+And let it be our definitions for our add-sub methods for our case (Though it is upto a programming language implementor to decide what is the definition of the add-sub methods).

 ### Add-Sub Storage Annotation Syntax